TyrantWave/ng2-parallaxscroll/README.md

 minValue        | minimum value for transform cssUnit         | css unit to use for transform - px, %, vh, em etc. scrollerId      | if given, used to set the ID of which element is used to track scrolling.
 Defaults to window.
-parallaxElement | If given, which element should scroll
+parallaxElement | If given, which element should scroll parallaxPivot   | Initial offset to use for the scroll, defaults to 50%